SillyFreak/typst-bullseye/docs/manual.typ

 #codly.codly(range: (1, 1), smart-skip: false)
 #blog-post-raw

+When using Typst 0.13 with HTML support enabled, the #link("https://staging.typst.app/docs/reference/html/typed/")[typed HTML API] introduced in Typst 0.14 is also polyfilled.
 Whether the placeholders or the real Typst code is executed depends on whether the HTML feature is enabled:

 - HTML support is not enabled: Bullseye's placeholders are used.
-  The #ref-fn("target()") function always returns `"paged"` (which is correct when HTML export isn't supported), and the #ref-fn("html.elem()") and #ref-fn("html.frame()") functions don't do anything useful.
+  The #ref-fn("target()") function always returns `"paged"` (which is correct when HTML export isn't supported), and the #ref-fn("html.elem()") and #ref-fn("html.frame()") functions, as well as the typed HTML function such as #link("https://staging.typst.app/docs/reference/html/typed/#functions-div")[`html.div()`], don't do anything useful.
   If you tried to unconditionally put an HTML element such as `back-to-top` into your document, it would panic.

+- HTML support is enabled in Typst 0.13: The `html.elem` and `html.frame` functions are taken from actual Typst, and typed HTML functions such as `html.div()` are polyfilled in a primitive way.
+  The #ref-fn("target()") function returns the same result as #link("https://typst.app/docs/reference/foundations/target/")[`std.target()`],

-- HTML support is enabled: Bullseye's exports simply forward to the standard ones.
+- HTML support is enabled in Typst 0.14: Bullseye's exports simply forward to the standard ones.
-  The #ref-fn("target()") function returns the same result as #link("https://typst.app/docs/reference/foundations/target/")[`std.target()`], and #ref-fn("html") is an exact alias to #link("https://typst.app/docs/reference/html/")[`std.html`].
+  #ref-fn("html") is an exact alias to #link("https://typst.app/docs/reference/html/")[`std.html`].
   This is is independent from the export _target_, but it usually won't make a difference if not exporting to HTML.

 There is one small difference between the stubbed and original #ref-fn("html") module: